indrode/zsh-custom/README.md

 My setup includes some gimmicks that require `figlet` which can be installed via `Fink`, a package manager for OS X. To install Fink, follow the [Fink instructions](http://www.finkproject.org/download/srcdist.php).
 Once Fink is installed and package description files and patches are installed, install `figlet`.

 	fink install figlet

+## Configuration File

+Add a `.config` file to the root of the repository, which will be gitignored and holds a few box-specific settings.
+As of now, it includes the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
+This is used to display the free space in the custom terminal prompt.

 ## Notes